alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 - Optionally, select a user to review your merge request and to accept or close it.
 You may also select a milestone and labels.

 :::{image} user_guide/gitlab_merge_request_details.png
-:alt: GitLab merge request details
+:alt: Gitea merge request details
 :align: center
 :::